Opening a CD for a Child

 Yes, you can open a CD for a child.
 These low-risk vehicles are an excellent way to save over short to intermediate periods of time.
 They exhibit no volatility and offer guaranteed rates of interest, assuming deposited funds are left on deposit for a specified term —usually between one month and five years.

-That said, know that a custodial account is irrevocable.
-So, once you make a deposit, you cannot withdraw it, and the child can access the money once they reach adulthood.
+Keep in mind that a custodial account is irrevocable.
+Once you make a deposit, you cannot take it back — and the child can access the money once they reach the age of majority in your state, typically 18 or 21.

 Laws on Custodial Accounts

-The laws that underpin custodial accounts are the Uniform Gifts to Minors Act (UGMA) and the Uniform Transfers to Minors Act (UTMA).
+The laws that govern custodial accounts are the Uniform Gifts to Minors Act (UGMA) and the Uniform Transfers to Minors Act (UTMA).

 The UGMA and UTMA are very similar.
-Both allow for the creation of custodial accounts on behalf of minors, and both permit minors to receive gifts and avoid the tax consequences until they reach the legal age of adulthood in their state.
+Both allow adults to open custodial accounts for minors and transfer assets to them without immediate tax consequences.
+The child takes full control of the account once they reach the legal age of adulthood in their state.

 How To Open a CD for a Child